Technigo/project-react-native-app/README.md

 Main learning this week: it was tricky to take my knowledge of js, css, and html and put it to use in react native.
 I had lots of warnings and errors along the way.
 Also building for different devices was hard.
 But I also really enjoyed it.
 There is something very satisfying in viewing and interacting with your results on a mobile.
 I can definitely see myself learning more about react native - and having fun doing it.

+How to build mobile apps with React Native.
+How to use styled components.
+using an external API to fetch something to your app and then interact with it. be a mobile app created with React Native and using styled components.
+React Native documentation and see what components there are and what else you can do in React Native After that, think about how the logic should be divided up.
+Are you using an API?
+What component should handle the fetch.
+When starting to write your code, try to work on the project in small chunks rather than taking on too much at once.
+When starting to write your code, try to work on the project in small chunks rather than taking on too much at once.